Monroeville, Alabama

 Monroeville is the county seat of Monroe County, Alabama, United States.
 At the 2020 census its population was 5,951.

-Monroeville is known as the hometown of two prominent writers of the post-World War II period, Truman Capote and Harper Lee, who were childhood friends in the 1930s.
-Lee's 1960 novel To Kill a Mockingbird earned her the Pulitzer Prize.
-The lasting fame of To Kill a Mockingbird became a tourist draw for the town.
-In 1997, the Alabama Legislature designated Monroeville and Monroe County as the "Literary Capital of Alabama".
-Monroeville is also the home of Walter McMillian, who was defended by Bryan Stevenson in overturning a wrongful conviction and featured in his memoir Just Mercy (2014), as well as the 2019 eponymous movie adaptation.
-Monroeville is also the birthplace of Cynthia Tucker, born March 13, 1955, an American journalist whose weekly column is syndicated by Universal Uclick.
-She received a Pulitzer Prize for Commentary in 2007 for her work at the Atlanta Journal-Constitution, where she served as editorial page editor.
-She was also a Pulitzer finalist in 2004 and 2006.
+Several notable writers were born in Monroeville.

 History

 Occupied for thousands of years by indigenous peoples, this area was ceded by the historic tribe to the U.S. government in the 1830s and the era of Indian Removal.

 The town was first known as Walker's Mill and Store, named for Major Walker, the area's first European-American settler.
 In 1832, the legislature relocated the county seat to Monroeville from Claiborne on the Alabama River.
 The settlement was briefly renamed "Centerville" due to its location in the center of the county, and then was formally changed to Monroeville.
 The town was not formally incorporated until April 15, 1899.